A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Signal Model

-where $\Phi_k$ is a pre-defined discrete angle set for the interference $k$ based on the corresponding DoA estimation $\theta_k$, i.e., $\Phi_k=\theta_k+\{-5^{\circ},0^{\circ},5^{\circ}\}$, and $c_\phi\geq 0$ specifies an allowable amplification for angle $\phi$.
-Similar to Proposition \ref{prop:target_bound}, constraints \eqref{eq:cons_rst_itf} implies an upper bound for the true spatial response $\mathbf{w}^H\mathbf{\bar{a}}_\phi$ given in Proposition \ref{prop:intf_bound}. \begin{prop} Suppose $\mathbf{a}_\phi=\mathbf{\bar{a}}_\phi+\Delta\mathbf{a}_\phi$ ($\| \Delta\mathbf{a}_\phi\|\leq\delta$) and $|\mathbf{w}^H\mathbf{a}_\phi|+\delta \| \mathbf{w}\| \leq c_\phi$, then $|\mathbf{w}^H\mathbf{\bar{a}}_\phi|\leq c_\phi$. \end{prop} \begin{proof} Similar to the proof for Proposition \ref{prop:target_bound}, applying the triangle and Cauchy$-$Schwarz inequalities can complete this proof. \end{proof} Intuitively, constraints \eqref{eq:cons_rst_itf} try to form a sufficiently wide and bounded null at nearby angles of $\phi_k$, which can suppress interferences with robustly regardless the estimation quality of $\mathbf{R}_u$.
-The MVDR formulation \eqref{eq:opt_mvdr} can be modified by replacing constraint \eqref{eq:mvdr_cons} with constraints \eqref{eq:cons_rst_target} and \eqref{eq:cons_rst_itf}, leading to a robust beamformer design.
-Such beamformer (with $\delta=0$) was recently proposed and studied in \cite{Liao2015bcd,Xiao2018Evaluation}, named as ICMV beamformer in short.
+Constraints~\eqref{eq:cons_rst_itf} try to form a sufficiently wide and bounded null at nearby angles of $\phi_k$.
+Interferences thus {\black can be suppressed with} robustness regardless the estimation quality of $\mathbf{R}_u$.

+The MVDR formulation~\eqref{eq:opt_mvdr} can be modified by replacing constraint~\eqref{eq:mvdr_cons} with constraints \eqref{eq:cons_rst_target} and \eqref{eq:cons_rst_itf}, leading to a robust beamformer design.
+Such beamformer (with $\delta=0$) was recently proposed and studied in~\cite{Liao2015bcd, Xiao2018Evaluation}, named as ICMV beamformer in short.
 However, the ICMV beamformer also suffers from a design feasibility issue, i.e., the ICMV formulation may not be feasible when the number of constraints is larger than the number of array elements.
-In fact, the design of beamformer under limited DoF condition is not just a challenge for the ICMV, but also for other multiple constraints based beamformer design like the LCMV beamformer or other linear constraints based beamformers \cite{marquardt2015interaural,Hadad2016Theoretical}.
-The key question is whether there is a feasible way to impose arbitrary number of robust constraints when the number of array elements is fixed?
+In fact, the design of beamformer under limited DoF condition is not just a challenge for the ICMV, but also for other multiple constraints based beamformer design like the LCMV beamformer or other linear constraints based beamformers~\cite{marquardt2015interaural,Hadad2016Theoretical}.
+The key question is whether there is a way to impose arbitrary number of robust constraints when the number of array elements is fixed?
 In what follows, we provide a positive answer affirmatively by proposing a minmax robust beamforming formulation. \end{subsection}